ugoproto/ugo_r_doc/docs/A_Hands-on_Introduction_to_Statistics_with_R,_Course_Three,_Analysis_of_Variance.md

 **Calculate and interpret the results of Tukey**

 In a situation were you do multiple pairwise comparisons, the probability of type I errors in the process inflates substantially.
 Therefore, it is better to build in adjustments to take this into account.
 This is what Tukey tests and other post-hoc procedures do.
-They adjust the p-value to prevent inflation of the type I error rate.Use Tukey's procedure.
+They adjust the p-value to prevent inflation of the type I error rate.
+Use Tukey's procedure.

 ``` r
 # Read in the data set and assign to the object